 A Year of Gifts

 Let me start by saying I have been wanting to write about the gift of family for months but I’ve been hesitant.
 “Family” means something different to every single person reading this post.
 Some of you truly feel your family is the greatest blessing in your life.
 Count me in that group.
 But others have a different view of family.
 For some, thinking about their family can be extremely painful.
 What constitutes a family will also be different for everyone.
-The people each of us might consider to be our family members often extend beyond blood relations.
+Family isn't always blood.

 I've decided to keep this as simple and straightforward as I can, despite the fact family dynamics are anything but simple.
 In a subject full of minefields, I’ll limit my comments to why I personally feel my family is my greatest blessing and I’ll share some of the things I try to do to protect and maintain the sanctity of this group.